A field guide to engineering leadership in imperfect organisations

 Release Train Engineers, Solution Train Engineers, senior Scrum Masters, and engineering leaders running scaled programmes, especially in safety-critical or otherwise unforgiving contexts where the framework cannot simply be followed as written.

-A full sample chapter is available now as a PDF.
-Several essays on this site are condensed chapters or precursors to the book; they are the fastest way to see how it reads before launch.
+Several essays on this site are condensed chapters or precursors to the book.
+They are the fastest way to see how it reads before you buy.

 The framework at the spine of the book: the Stated System, the Lived System, and the practice of reading the distance between them rather than trying to close it.